3mdeb/nixos-trenchboot-configs/MANUAL.md

 }
 ```

-14. Check if `grub.extraEntries` in the `/etc/nixos/configuration.nix`has the
+16. Check if `grub.extraEntries` in the `/etc/nixos/configuration.nix`has the
 same `linux` and `initrd` cmdlines.
 If not, copy default cmdlines to
 `grub.extraEntries`.

+  CHECK TWICE IF YOU COPIED CMDLINES CORRECTLY.

 ```
   boot.loader.grub.extraEntries = ''